sethblackburn/MOOC-Practice-and-Exercises/README.md

 # Contents
 -Initial number is the relevant MOOC chapter; "Ex" denotes a specific prescribed exercise (if any); ends with worded description
-    -Example: 05.1 FloatingNumberPractice; practice with floating numbers which is based on chapter 5.1 with no specific exercise
-    -Example: 13.0 Ex38 MethodWithLoop; Exercise 38 which is found in chapter 13.0 and deals with methodsa and loops
 -All work done with MOOC chapter 1 through 20
 -All programs are single-class